M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Contributions

 XS proposed the idea, developed the theories and algorithms, implemented the code, designed and carried out the experiments, processed experimental data and generated the figures, wrote the manuscript.
 NC proposed the PI-like multiplier adaptation in \Cref{sec:pid}, helped XS with PI-like controller implementation, held various discussions, proofread and improved the manuscript.
 AG initiated the visualization code for \Cref{fig:dyn_pacs_diva_fbopt} and \Cref{fig:phase_portrait_pacs_diva_fbopt}, refined by XS, proofread and improved the manuscript.
 YX developed \Cref{corollary:ellbound} and corresponding remarks with XS, proofread and improved the constraint optimization part of the theory, discussed on control theory part.
 CF initiated the benchmark code with refinements from XS, proofread \Cref{corollary:reg-slide}.
+MW improved the code for \textit{DomainLab}, especially M-HOF-Opt.
 ED and FD tested and improved the code for benchmark, proofread the manuscript.
 FD further improved the \textit{tensorboard} visualization of the algorithm.
 LB proofread \Cref{corollary:reg-slide}, tested the benchmark code.
 DS tested the benchmark code, assisted XS in collecting experimental results.
-CM supervised the project, offered intensive and in depth proofreads of the manuscript with major quality improvements.
+CM supervised the project, offered extensive proofreads of the manuscript.

-We sincerely thank Dr. Changxin Liu and Dr. Prof. Jann Rolfes for spending hours on proofreading the manuscript and offering many helpful suggestions to the manuscript.
-We thank Tomas Chobola for \textit{Inkscape} support.
-We thank the anonymous reviewers for offering suggestions to enhance the readability of our paper.